gacarames/amp-pwa-reader-infobae/README.md

 ## Caveats

-As this is a purely client-side demo using third-party AMP pages from the Guardian that we have limited control over, there are a few gotchas with the demo:
+As this is a purely client-side demo using third-party AMP pages from that we have limited control over, there are a few gotchas with the demo:

 - Search engines that don't understand JS won't be able to crawl the site (use hybrid rendering to address).
-- The navigation is a giant hack that fetches the Guardian's RSS feeds through YQL.
+- The navigation is a giant hack that fetches RSS feeds through YQL.
 That adds lots of latency (two server hops, 200kb of data).
 In a production environment, you'd of course fetch lightweight JSON from somewhere directly.
 - AMP pages are proxied through a [Glitch app](https://glitch.com/edit/#!/seed-octagon) to add CORS headers, also adding load latency.
 In production, you'd allow CORS access to your AMP pages to wherever your PWA lives.